Home » Towns » New South Wales » Upper Western » White Cliffs, NSW

 History

-* Prior to the arrival of Europeans the local Wandjiwalgu Aborigines had been moving through the area for around 40,000 years.
+* Prior to the arrival of Europeans the local Wandjiwalgu First Nations people had been moving through the area for around 40,000 years.
 It is a comment on the heat and unpleasantness of the desert that they never used White Cliffs as a reliable or permanent settlement.

 * As early as 1884 it was known that there were opals in the White Cliffs area but there was little interest.
 It wasn't until 1889 that miners began to recognise the potential of the field.
 It is now recognised that White Cliffs was the first commercial opal field in Australia.